jaalto/project--shell-script-performance-and-portability/STYLE-GUIDE.md

 ## 3.4 VARIABLES

-Favor `local` for variable scoping within functions.
+Use `local` for variable scoping within functions.
 Avoid the Bash-specific
 [declare] built-in. **Rationale:** Less is more.
 The `local` is better for future